About the Reimbursement

 - Massage, Acupuncture, Hypnosis

-Retirees (and eligible spouse) will receive a reimbursement check from Cigna mailed via US mail.
+Retirees (and eligible spouse) will receive a reimbursement check from Cigna mailed via USPS mail.

-Retirees should consult your personal tax advisor regarding the proper reporting of this income as it is considered taxable income.
+Retirees should consult their personal tax advisor regarding the proper reporting of this income as it is considered taxable income.